See the related article at MIT News.

-The MIT Council for Educational Technology (MITCET) and the Office of Educational Innovation and Technology (OEIT) are pleased to announce CourseRoad as the grand prize winner and Dormbase as the runner-up of the 2012 iCampus Student Prize competition.
-CourseRoad and Dormbasewere recognized during the Institute’s Freshman Awards ceremony on May 17, 2012.
+The MIT Council for Educational Technology (MITCET) and the Office of Educational Innovation and Technology (OEIT) are pleased to announce WhichClass as the grand prize winner and Lounge and EduCase as the runners-up of the 2013 iCampus Student Prize competition.

 Further information on the iCampus Prize, as well as announcements of future competitions, can be found at iCampusPrize.mit.edu.